jnweiger/testing/smashbox/remote/README.md

   owncloud/smashbox:latest
 ```

+`SMASHBOX_URL` must be without protocol.
+If your URL is at https://172.18.16.143/owncloud, specify `owncloud/smashbox:latest`.
+`SMASHBOX_USERNAME` and `SMASHBOX_PASSWORD` are credentials of an existing(!) user in the administration group.
+It is used to e.g. create a smashbox user account, whose password will be set to
+`SMASHBOX_ACCOUNT_PASSWORD` (any random string will do here).

+The configuration
+`SMASHBOX_TEST_SET=-a` and `SMASHBOX_TEST_NAME=basicSync` is expected to run between 10 and 30 Minutes, depending on network and server perfomance.

 If you want to see all available environment variables you can use with this docker image please take a look at the corresponding [README](https://github.com/owncloud-docker/smashbox#available-environment-variables).